Click the map above to view an enlargement

 The South Downs Way is an amazing resource.
 It stretches 100 miles from the sea shore at Eastbourne to the centre of Winchester, almost all off-road and all within the South Downs National Park.
 It starts off along the beautiful grass turf of the downs, with the great chalk cliffs and the sea beside it; at Cuckmere it leaves the coast and continues along inland valleys, but there are numerous paths leading off it to the top of the Downs.
 You can walk or cycle along its length – be prepared for some hill climbing and descending.
 A favourite place to start off from is Beachy Head, where there are several car parks, also a café.

-The National Trail website – National Trail Southdowns and South Downs Discovery Map.
+The National Trail website – Southdowns Way Trail and South Downs Discovery Map.

 The nearest car park to Pekes on the South Downs Way is just north of Alfriston (7 miles).